MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 The heart of the RevoScaleR data step is a list of *transforms*, each of which specifies an R expression to be evaluated and typically is an assignment either creating a new variable or modifying an existing variable from the original data set.

-## Create or modify a variable
+## Extended example showing a series of transformations

-To create or modify variables, we use the *transforms* argument to **rxDataStep**.
+A *transforms* argument can be a powerful way to effect a sequence of changes on a row by row basis.
 The *transforms* argument is specified as a list of expressions.
-Any R expression that operates row-by-row (that is, the computed value of the new variable for an observation is only dependent on values of other variables for that observation) can be used.
+Given R expressions operates row-by-row (that is, the computed value of the new variable for an observation is only dependent on values of other variables for that observation), you can combine them into a single *transforms* argument, as this example demonstrates.

 Start with a simple data frame containing a small sample of transaction data: